 About Me

-My name is Rachel Wolff (she/her) and I am a licensed clinical therapist.
+My name is Rachel Wolff (she/her) and I am a licensed mental health therapist.

 My journey in the mental health field extends back many years.
-Through various volunteer and internship opportunities, I learned quickly about my passion for helping others.
-I received a Bachelors degree from Franklin & Marshall College where I majored in Psychology and then took a gap year to serve as an AmeriCorps member.
+Through various volunteer and internship opportunities, I learned at a young age about my passion for helping others.
+I received a Bachelors degree from Franklin & Marshall College where I majored in Psychology and then took a gap year to serve as an AmeriCorps member supporting first-generation high school seniors apply to and get prepared for college.
 From there, I went on to attend the University of Pennsylvania for graduate school and earned a Masters in Social Work.
+While at Penn, I also took courses in child and adolescent psychology and earned a Home and School Visitor Certification as well as a Certificate in Organizational Leadership.
+I currently hold a License in Clinical Social Work.

 Over the past several years, I have provided mental health services in schools, community mental health agencies, and outpatient practices.
 I have had the pleasure of meeting clients of diverse ages, cultures, and socioeconomic backgrounds, and have treated clients with a range of psychological concerns.
-I currently practice in an office in East Falls, Philadelphia and continue to enjoy working with adolescents, college students, and adults.
+I currently practice in an office in East Falls, Philadelphia and continue to enjoy working with older adolescents, college students, and adults throughout Pennsylvania, Delaware, and New Jersey.

 Specialty areas